Updated September 9, 2021

 3. Why Publishers Love the Bible

 This article by Daniel Radosh, published in The New Yorker, is a fun and fascinating look at the business of bible publishing in the United States.
 Publishing and selling “Christian” books is a massive business, often overlooked when the book publishing industry is discussed.
-According to the Christian Booksellers Association (CBA, but not to be confused with the Canadian Booksellers Association!), “sales of Christian products by CBA member suppliers through all distribution channels are valued at $4.63 billion.”
+According to the Christian Booksellers Association, “sales of Christian products by CBA member suppliers through all distribution channels are valued at $4.63 billion.”

 Bibles comprised nearly 20% of that number.
 As reported in the former Google Answers, “No one really knows how many copies of the Bible have been printed, sold, or distributed.
 The Bible Society’s attempt to calculate the number printed between 1816 and 1975 produced the figure of 2,458,000,000.
 A more recent survey, for the years up to 1992, put it closer to 6,000,000,000 in more than 2,000 languages and dialects.
 Whatever the precise figure, the Bible is by far the bestselling book of all time.”